-If you would like to know when this intelligent, sensitive and engrossing new biography is published, please click here to register your interest.
+If you would like to know when it is published, please click here to register your interest.

 If you leave your name and email address, I will be delighted to send you a link to the book’s introduction.
 When the book is ready for publication, I will let you know.
 (Don’t worry: You won’t get a lot of spammy emails asking you to buy something.)